martijnbastiaan/tasty/README.md

      ]
    ```

-Filtering might not behave the way you expect when using dependencies:
-if Test B depends on Test A, remember that either of them may be filtered out
-using the `--pattern` option.
-Collecting the dependency info happens *after*
-filtering.
-Therefore, if Test A is filtered out, Test B will run
-unconditionally, and if Test B is filtered out, it simply won't run.

 Using patterns to specify dependencies has a few more caveats:

 1. Tasty does not currently check whether the pattern in a dependency matches